minprog/progbg2/intro/index.md

 ## (im)mutable

-Some types like 'int' are 'immutable', meaning that the value can not be changed.
-Other types like 'list' are 'mutable', they can change.
-The difference is important, lets first look at an immutable
+Some types like 'int' are 'immutable', meaning that the value itself can not mutate or change in place.
+Other types like 'list' are 'mutable', the value can mutate or change in place.
+The difference is important, lets first look at an immutable type:
-type:

     >>> v1 = 111               # 'int': immutable type
-    >>> v2 = v1
+    >>> v2 = v1                # v2 gets bound to the same value a v1
     >>> v1 += 222              # value can not mutate so v1 gets bound to a new value
     >>> print("v1: ", v1, "v2: ", v2, "   id(v1):", id(v1), "id(v2):", id(v2)  )
     v1:  333 v2:  111    id(v1): 139754131600176 id(v2): 10918016